ULHPC/ulhpc-docs/docs/filesystems/lfs.md

 stripe_count:  -1 stripe_size:   1048576 pattern:       raid0 stripe_offset: -1
 ```

-In this example, we view the current stripe setting of the `$SCRATCH` directory.
+In this example, we view the current stripe setting of the `${SCRATCH}` directory.
 The stripe count is changed to all OSTs and verified.
 All files written to this directory will be striped over the maximum number of OSTs (16).
 Use `lfs check osts` to see the number and status of active OSTs for each filesystem on the cluster.
 Learn more by reading the man page:

 ```console
 $ lfs check osts